-Changes the state of a connection request.
+Changes the status of a connection request.

 - 1. Connection Request Attribute The attribute that contains the connection request. - 2.
 Connection State Attribute The attribute that contains the connection state. - 3.
-Connection State The state to set the request to, if a Connection State Attribute is not provided. - 4.
-Follow Up Date Attribute The attribute that contains the follow-up date when state is being set to Future Follow Up. - 5.
+Follow Up Date Attribute The attribute that contains the follow-up date when state is being set to Future Follow Up. - 4.
 Follow Up Date The follow-up date when state is being set to Future Follow Up (if Follow Up Date Attribute is not specified).